 Adopting a watershed approach is founded on the basis that Alberta’s water resources must be managed within the capacity of individual watersheds and that all Albertans recognize there are limits to the available water supply.
 What happens on the land and water in a watershed can affect the water supply that rivers, lakes and groundwater provide.
 While land and water are closely linked, these resources have not historically been managed in a fully integrated manner.
 Focusing efforts at the watershed level provides a comprehensive understanding of local management needs, and encourages locally led management decisions."
 Source: Watersheds 101, Athabasca Watershed Council

 Did you Know?
-The word Saskatchewan is derived from the Cree word Kisiskatchewan, meaning swift current.
+The word 'Saskatchewan' is derived from the Cree word 'Kisiskatchewan' which roughly means 'swift flowing'.

 "Watershed management recognizes that land use practices play an important role in the overall health of the aquatic environment and that many jurisdictions, agencies and user groups within a watershed have the potential to affect water quality and quantity.
 Watershed management also recognizes that no single agency or authority has the capacity to take action to ensure overall health of a watershed.
 For this reason, watershed management employs an integrated land and water use approach that involves all user groups making recommendations to the appropriate decision-making authorities and undertaking actions that benefit Alberta’s watersheds."
 Source: LICA

 Watershed Planning & Advisory Councils

 Under the Government of Alberta’s Water for Life Strategy in 2005, eleven Watershed Planning and Advisory Councils (WPACs) have been established.
 These independent, non-profit organizations report on watershed health, and facilitate collaborative planning, education, and stewardship.